thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 private readonly DaprClient _daprClient;
 ```

-Update the `PizzaStoreController` contructor to include the `DaprClient` and to set the private field:
+Update the `PizzaStoreController` constructor to include the `DaprClient` and to set the private field:

 ```csharp
 public PizzaStoreController(DaprClient daprClient, ILogger<PizzaStoreController> logger)